Sai-Karthik9113/XDisplayName/README.md

 ## Screenshots

-Below is a screenshot of the homepage displaying the flag cards grid:
+Below are screenshots showing the app in action:

+- **Mandatory Field:** The app with the form fields for entering the first and last name.

 ![Full Name][Mandatory field]

+- **Full Name:** The app displaying the full name after form submission.

 ![Full Name][full name]

 ## Usage